 The required findings of Section 25-119(d) were adequately addressed for the removal of Specimen Trees ST-1, ST-3, ST-9, and ST-10.
-Staff recommend the approval of the requested variance for the removal of these four specimen trees for the construction of a residential development.
-Specimen tree ST-8 will be marginally impacted by the development proposal.
-The applicant calculated the proposed impact at 34 percent.
-At the time of certification of the TCP2, the applicant shall provide a management plan for root protection and monitoring the health of ST-8.
+Staff recommend that the Prince George's County District Council approve the requested variance for the removal of these four specimen trees for the construction of a residential development.
+Staff recommend that Specimen Trees ST-5 through ST-8 be retained with this application, and that the development be designed to avoid the necessity for removal.

 - 12. Signage: A signage schedule has been provided with this application as the applicant proposes two gateway signs to identify the residential subdivision.
 Section 27-624 states that "A permanent gateway sign identifying a residential subdivision is permitted in any Residential Zone."
 This section therefore limits the development to only one sign.
-However, the gateway sign only refers to the signage area and, as such, the proposed signage is in conformance with the requirements of the prior Zoning Ordinance. - 13.
+However, the gateway sign only refers to the signage area.
+The applicant may remove the sign panel from the wall and the wall could remain.
+Staff has provided a condition herein, requiring the applicant to conform to Section 27-624 or obtain an approved departure from design standards in accordance with Section 27-239.01. - 13.
 Referral Comments: The following referrals were received and are incorporated herein by reference.
-All the comments are addressed on the site plan, or as part of this technical staff report:
+All the comments are addressed on the site plan, or as part of this technical staff report: - a.

-- a.
 Community Planning-In a memorandum dated July 7, 2023 (Sams to Shelly), the Community Planning Division found that, pursuant to Section 27-317(a)(3) of the prior Zoning Ordinance, this application will not substantially impair the integrity of the 2022 Approved Bowie-Mitchellville and Vicinity Master Plan. - b.
-Transportation Planning Section-In a revised memorandum dated September 5, 2023 (Ryan to Shelly), the Transportation Planning Section determined the subject plan is acceptable subject to a condition requiring the applicant to provide a bicycle lane along the property's entire frontage and dimension all sidewalks and trails on the special exception and future applications. - c.
-Environmental Planning Section-In a revised memorandum dated August 28, 2023 (Nickle to Shelly), the Environmental Planning Section provided an analysis of the subject application.
+Transportation Planning Section-In a memorandum dated June 13, 2023 (Ryan to Shelly), the Transportation Planning Section determined the subject plan is acceptable subject to a condition requiring the applicant to provide a bicycle lane along the property's entire frontage and dimension all sidewalks and trails on the special exception and future applications.

+c.
+Environmental Planning Section-In a memorandum dated March 22, 2023 (Nickle to Shelly), the Environmental Planning Section provided an analysis of the subject application.